 Many animals have a keen sense of smell.

-Two-thirds of a shark’s brain is devoted to smelling, it’s no wonder we stay out of the water if we are bleeding.
-Bears too have excellent smell, their noses are enlarged with folds that hold thousands of smell receptors.
+Two-thirds of a shark’s brain is devoted to smelling (so it’s no wonder we stay out of the water if we are bleeding!)
+Bears too have excellent smell – their noses are enlarged with folds that hold thousands of smell receptors.

 Koalas only eat around 50 species of gum leaves, yet there are more than 500 species out there.
 Imagine having to sniff out the ones they like to eat!

-Children love smelling games and although we’re not even close to the top of the best smelling list, we can still have fun trying to smell like them.
+Children love smelling games, and although we’re not even close to the top of the best smelling list, we can still have fun trying to smell like other animals can.
 This activity is also a great starting point for teaching children about the five senses.

 Sense of Smell Game

-I took five jars from our recycle box and covered them with material.
+For this game, I took five jars from our recycle box and covered them with material.
 I used a pin to fasten the two ends together; this makes it easy to take off if you need to clean the inside of the jars.
-Salt and pepper shakers work well too.
+Salt and pepper shakers work well, too.